 As you are probably aware, travel insurance is an integral part of your travel package, and should be purchased at the same time as you purchase your travel tickets.

 Your existing household insurance policy may well have All Risks cover which is international cover and where you can specify various important & expensive items – jewellery, cameras etc. We strongly recommend you phone your insurance agent beforehand and ask him how much cover you have under the All Risks section for overseas travel.

 Always a useful convenience to carry with you wherever you are in the world.
 You can book a mobile phone at any major airport in South Africa and collect it when you collect your vehicle.
 Another alternative is to bring your phone from home, provided it is not dedicated to your service provider back home.
 You can purchase a starter pack on arrival at the airport, insert the new SIM card with your new South African telephone number and you are on your way.
-Additional prepaid cards can be purchased and loaded in; the shop assistant will assist you and explain everything to you.
+Additional prepaid airtime cards can be purchased and loaded in the shop, the assistant will assist you and explain everything to you should the need arise.
 When you return home you discard the SA SIM card and revert to your original smart card.